douglasgreen/pagemaker/dev/doc/design_discussion.md

 Their main features are redundant and they don't provide predefined page-building structure or a robust plugin architecture.
 So why bother to install them?

+### Goals

+## Design goals
+* All code, no GUI builders.
+* All functions without $this are static.
+* All timed JS functions must be added to a queue.
+* Class attributes all protected, functions all public or protected, static functions all public.
+* CMS where pages are stored in PHTML templates in version control.
+* Code is simple enough to read.
+* Dependency injection.
+* Explicit is better than implicit.
+* File location in hierarchy by generality (higher is more general).
+* Identifiers all camel case.
+* Lightweight and efficient.
+* Manual is better than magic.
+* Minimal coupling.
+Pass scalars not classes as arguments.
+* No dependencies.
+* No session abuse (objects shouldn't be stored in sessions).
+* No writable static properties.
+* Separate layout and color themes.
+* Simple is better than complex.
+* Support UUID, versioning, and uploads in database.
+* Type hints everywhere.
+* Ugly URLs for routing.
+Named parameters are better.
+* Work on CLI, JSON, or HTML.